Neck-tongue syndrome

 Neck-tongue syndrome (NTS), which was first recorded in 1980, is a rare disorder characterized by neck pain with or without tingling and numbness of the tongue on the same side as the neck pain.
-Sharp lateral movement of the head triggers the pain, usually lasting from a few seconds to a few minutes.Headaches may occur with the onset of NTS.
+Sharp lateral movement of the head triggers the pain, usually lasting from a few seconds to a few minutes.
+Headaches may occur with the onset of NTS.
 The typical age of onset is around adolescence and may occur as early as 8–15 years old.
-However, it is worth noting that clinical onset can occur earlier or later and NTS onset related to trauma can occur at any age, beginning after the incident.
+However, clinical onset can occur earlier or later and NTS onset related to trauma can occur at any age, beginning after the incident.

 Inheritance

 One case study suggested that neck tongue syndrome has an autosomal dominant inheritance pattern.
 Eight patient cases were examined: 5 adolescents and 3 adults with NTS.
 All of the adolescents had normal neurologic examinations and no evident anatomical defects.
 The adults, who were the parents of three of the adolescents, all had symptoms during adolescence but were asymptomatic as adults.
 Seeing as NTS is believed to have an autosomal dominant genetic pattern, the many differences observed regarding the symptoms of NTS can be explained as variable expressivity.
 Some of these differences include the age of onset, the side of the neck/face where the pain is located and the frequency of attacks.